DinhThienPhuc/reactjs-template/README.md

 - _**Always use relative path for files inside module**_.
 - _**Always use absolute path for connecting file between modules**_.

 🔴 **Entry point**: _**the file contains all relative files.
 It is somehow a gate, an entrance for the whole folder.
-So that, when importing the element insided folder, we only need to import them all from one**_.
+So that, when importing the element insided folder, we only need to import them all from one.
+It's also used to import elements from @dinhthienphuc/artemis package**_.

 For example, with [`components`](src/components) folder: